 Today take a look at some basics of how to play Space Marines in Warhammer 40,000 10th Edition.

 Space Marines are the most popular faction in Warhammer 40K.
 Not only do more people play them than any other, but their various sub factions, make up around one third of the games armies.
 They are an army with a massive amount of variety and a huge number of units.
 They are both reliable and forgiving and make for a strong army for beginners.
-Though they are a good starter army, it doesn’t mean they are easy to play, and getting into 40K at all can be a dauting task.
+Though they are a good starter army, it doesn’t mean they are easy to play, and getting into 40K at all can be a daunting task.
 So below we will offer some tips on how to play Space Marines and get started with them.

 What Are Space Marines?

-Space Marines, the Adeptus Astartes, also know as the Angles of Death, are genetical modified superhuman soldiers.
+Space Marines, the Adeptus Astartes, also know as the Angels of Death, are genetical modified superhuman soldiers.
 They follow the Codex Astartes, a book that describes their organization and fighting methods.
 Most Space Marines are organized into Chapters of 1000 Marines, which are furture broken up into Companies of 100 and Squads of anywhere from 10 to 3.
 They are fanatically loyal to the Emperor of Mankind and loyal defenders of the Imperium of Man.
-They wear power armor and are given some of the best equipment the Imperium has on hand.
+The Marines wear power armor and are given some of the best equipment the Imperium has on hand.
 They are best known for their use of Bolters and Chainswords.
 The Adeptus Astartes are the most powerful fighting force in the galaxy.